Paula-Wang/cognitive_load_butler/README.md

 flutter run -d chrome
 The app will run locally in your browser.

-The demo uses pre-seeded data to showcase the prioritization logic.
+ℹ️ The demo uses pre-seeded data to showcase the prioritization logic.

 💡 Motivation
 Traditional to-do apps treat all tasks equally.

 Cognitive Load Butler explores a different idea:
 What if software helped us think more gently about what we can realistically handle today?

 📌 Status
 This project is a functional prototype built for a hackathon.

-Future improvements could include:
+Possible future improvements
 User-added tasks

 Persistence